 Hemagglutination inhibition(HI)

-Hemagglutination inhibition (HI) A technique based on the phenomenon that hemagglutinating activities of viruses are inhibited by antibodies against the viruses.
-Antigen-antibody complexes are reacted with red blood cells, and the presence of the antibody against the virus is determined by whether or not hemagglutination is inhibited or not.
+HI (Hemagglutination inhibition) Hemagglutination inhibition reaction A method that utilizes the fact that the red blood cell agglutination ability of viruses is inhibited by antibodies against the virus.
+The antigen-antibody complex is reacted with red blood cells, and the presence of antibodies against the virus is determined by the presence or absence of inhibition of agglutination.

 0.2